Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Abstract

 \section{Abstract}

-Estimating heterogeneous treatment effects (HTE) for survival outcomes has gained increasing attention in precision medicine, as it captures the variation in treatment efficacy across patients or subgroups in disease management.
-However, most existing methods prioritize post-hoc subgroup identification rather than simultaneously estimating HTE and identifying causal subgroups.
+Estimating heterogeneous treatment effects (HTE) for survival outcomes has gained increasing attention in precision medicine, as it captures variations in treatment efficacy among patients or subgroups.
+However, most existing methods conduct post-hoc subgroup identifications rather than simultaneously estimating HTE and identifying causal subgroups.
 In this paper, we propose an interpretable HTE estimation framework that integrates meta-learners with tree-based methods to estimate the conditional average treatment effect (CATE) for survival outcomes and identify predictive subgroups simultaneously.
-We evaluated the performance of our method through comprehensive simulation studies.
-We also demonstrated its application in a large randomized controlled trial (RCT) for age-related macular degeneration (AMD), a polygenic, progressive eye disease, to estimate the HTE of an antioxidant and mineral supplement on time-to-AMD progression and to identify genetically defined subgroups with enhanced treatment effects.
-Our method offers a direct interpretation of the estimated HTE and provides evidence to support precision healthcare.
+We evaluated the performance of our method through extensive simulation studies.
+We also demonstrated its application in a large randomized controlled trial (RCT) for age-related macular degeneration (AMD), a progressive polygenic eye disease, to estimate the HTE of an antioxidant and mineral supplement on time-to-AMD progression and to identify genetically defined subgroups with enhanced treatment effects.
+Our method offers a direct interpretation of the estimated HTE and provides evidence to support precision healthcare. \keywords{interpretable causal analysis \and heterogeneous treatment effect \and precision medicine \and subgroup identification \and survival data}